authelia/authelia/docs/content/en/integration/prologue/get-started.md

 *__Important Note:__ When your [Deployment](#deployment) is on [Kubernetes](../kubernetes/introduction.md) we
 recommend viewing the dedicated [Kubernetes Documentation](../kubernetes/introduction.md) prior to viewing the [Proxy Integration Documentation](../proxies/introduction.md).*

+## Additional Useful Links

+See the [Frequently Asked Questions](../../reference/guides/frequently-asked-questions.md) for helpful sections of the documentation which may answer specific questions.

 ## Moving to Production